MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/editing-cmdlet-ref.md

 ## Formatting About_ files

-`About_*` files are now processed by [Pandoc][], instead of PlatyPS. `About_*` files are formatted for the best compatibility across all versions of PowerShell and with the publishing tools.
+`About_*` files are written in Markdown but are shipped as plain text files.
+We use [Pandoc][] to convert the Markdown to plain text. `About_*` files are formatted for the best compatibility across all versions of PowerShell and with the publishing tools.

 Basic formatting guidelines:

-- Limit lines to 80 characters
+- Limit lines to 80 characters.
+Pandoc indents some Markdown blocks so those block must be adjusted.
-- Code blocks and tables are limited to 76 characters because Pandoc indents these by four spaces during conversion to plain text
+  - Code blocks are limited to 76 characters
-- Tables need to fit within 76 characters
+  - Tables are limited 76 characters
-  - Manually wrap contents of cells across multiple lines
-  - Use opening and closing `|` characters on each line
-  - See a working example in [about_Comparison_Operators][about-example]
+  - Blockquotes (and Alerts) are limited 78 characters

-- Using Pandoc special characters `\`,`$`, and `<`
+- Using Pandoc's special meta-characters `\`,`$`, and `<`
-  - Within a header - these characters must be escaped using a leading `\` character or enclosed in backticks (`` ` ``)
+  - Within a header - these characters must be escaped using a leading `\` character or enclosed in code spans using backticks (`` ` ``)
   - Within a paragraph, these characters should be put into code spans.
 For example:

     ~~~markdown